 nctoolkit is written to enable rapid processing and analysis of netCDF files, and this includes the ability to process in parallel.
 Two methods of parallel processing are available.
 First is the ability to carry out operations on multi-file datasets in parallel.
-Second is the ability to define a processing chain in nctoolkit, and then use the multiprocessing package to process files in parallel using that chain.
+Second is the ability to define a processing chain in nctoolkit, and then use the multiprocessing or multiprocess package to process files in parallel using that chain.
+The multiprocessing package is not compatible with nctoolkit internals on macOS, so the multiprocess package should be used instead.